-Attribute Meaning Start Setup The installation page features a guided setup option Start Setup to Start Setup configure key parameters for link operation.
+Attribute Meaning Start Setup The installation page features a guided setup option Start Setup to configure key parameters for link operation.
 See section Using the installation wizard on page 6-6 for more information.
 Main Radio Mode Master : The unit controls the point-to-point link and its maintenance.
 On startup, the Master transmits until a link with the Slave is made.
 Slave : The unit listens for its peer and only transmits when the peer has been identified.
 SSID (Master Mode) SSID is a unique identifier for a wireless LAN which is specified in the Master's beacon.
 (Master Mode).
-SSID must be same at both ends and different to site name.
+SSID must be the same at both ends and different to site name.
+Device Name The configured identifier used in an NMS such as cnMaestro Wireless Security For Master mode devices, select the security mode enforced upon network entry.
+For Slave mode devices, select the security mode utilized upon network entry attempts.

-Attribute Meaning Device Name The configured identifier used in an NMS such as cnMaestro Wireless Security Open: Slave devices attempting network entry are not subject to security mechanisms.
+Attribute Meaning Open : Slave devices attempting network entry are not subject to security mechanisms.
 WPA2: The WPA2 mechanism provides AES radio link encryption and Slave network entry authentication.
 When enabled, the Slave must register using the Authentication Pre-shared Key configured on the Master and Slave.
+RADIUS: Enables the connection to a pre-configured RADIUS server.
 Country Defines the country code being used by the device.
-The country code of the Slave follows the country code of the associated BHM, unless it is an FCC SKU in which case the country code is US.
+The country code of the Slave follows the country code of the associated BHM unless it is an FCC SKU in which case the country code is US.
 Country code defines the regulatory rules in use for the device.
 Radio Operating Frequency The current frequency at which the radio interface is operating.
 Operating Channel Bandwidth The current channel size at which the radio interface is operating.
 Network IP Assignment Static: Device management IP addressing is configured manually in fields IP Address, Subnet Mask, Gateway, Preferred DNS Server, and Alternate DNS Server.
 DHCP : Device management IP addressing (IP address, Subnet Mask, Gateway, and DNS Server) is assigned via a network DHCP server, and parameters IP Address , Subnet Mask , Gateway , Preferred DNS Server , and Alternate DNS Server are not configurable.
 IP Address Internet protocol (IP) address.
 This address is used by the family of Internet protocols to uniquely identify this unit on a network.
-A Note If IP Address Assignment is set to DHCP and the device is unable to retrieve IP address information via DHCP, the device management IP is set to fallback IP 192.168.0.1 (Master) or 192.168.0.2 (Slave).
+Note If IP Address Assignment is set to DHCP and the device is unable to retrieve IP address information via DHCP, the device management IP is set to fallback IP 192.168.0.1 (Master) or 192.168.0.2 (Slave).
 Subnet Mask Defines the address range of the connected IP network.
 For example, if Device IP Address (LAN) is configured to 192.168.2.1 and IP Subnet Mask (LAN) is configured to 255.255.255.0, the device will belong to subnet 192.168.2.X.